-GDPR has finally arrived, but the implementation date is only the beginning of the compliance journey, as Enza Iannopollo, a Forrester analyst on the security and risk team and a Certified Information Privacy Professional tells CIO UK.
+GDPR has finally arrived, but the implementation date is only the beginning of the compliance journey, as Enza Iannopollo, a Forrester analyst on the security and risk team, tells CIO UK.

 "Probably we expect about 50% of firms globally to be ready for compliance in time for May 25.
 However, we have to keep in mind that this is not a deadline," says Iannopollo, a Certified Information Privacy Professional (CIPP/E).